Don’t be a victim twiceChoose the right attorney!

 A Staten Island car accident lawyer from our firm can deal with the grueling task of haggling with insurance companies on your behalf and will negotiate the best possible outcome for your claim.

-When you’re involved in an auto accident, your no-fault car insurance should give you the help you need to recover.
+When you’re involved in a car accident, your no-fault car insurance should give you the help you need to recover.
 Unfortunately, that settlement amount is not always enough.
 Your insurance can only cover a certain amount of damages.
 Once you’ve surpassed that limit, though, you may be eligible to file an injury claim in court.

 You’re typically eligible for these damages if you’ve suffered a permanent loss.
 For example, losing a limb or losing the use of a limb is a devastating experience—one that can’t be fixed.
 Worse, you might have lost a loved one during the car crash, or you may have suffered the loss of a fetus because of a reckless driver.
 In these cases, you may be entitled to compensation beyond your insurer’s settlement offer.